HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

   # column: 0          # Column index containing record type
   # column_header: "Record Type"  # Or identify by header name

-grouping:
+# Accumulator config: batch independent records for parallel processing.
+# No key_fields since FRA records don't relate to each other.
+accumulator:
-  # No case grouping - each exiter record is independent
+  key_fields: {}        # Empty: each record is independent
-  enabled: false

-  # Batch records for efficient parallel processing
+  batch_size: 100       # Batch 100 records together for workers
-  batch_size: 100
+  grouped_schemas: []   # No schemas use key-based grouping
 ```

 ### Go Types for FileSpec